-An estimated 6% of the total annual generation collected results from motorists who choose to take their old tires home rather than leave them with the retailer for disposal.
+An estimated 4% (down from 6% in 2013) of the total annual generation collected results from motorists who choose to take their old tires home rather than leave them with the retailer for disposal.
 Ultimately, most of these orphan tires end up at a landfill where they are held for collection by haulers.
 Recognizing this as a cost and logistical problem for some landfills, TSBC continues to work on providing alternative disposal options such as the Return to Retailer (R2R) program and tire Round-Up events.
-As a result of a recruitment drive for R2Rs during the 2013 Ambassador Tour, TSBC was able to significantly increase the number of R2R locations from 449 as at December 31 2012 to 576 R2R locations at the end of 2013.
+The drop in volume of tires going to landfill indicates that the measures TSBC has put in place as alternate disposal methods are working.
+As a result of a recruitment drive for R2Rs during the 2014 Ambassador Tour, TSBC was able to significantly increase the number of R2R locations from 576 as at December 31, 2013 to 684 R2R locations at the end of 2014.
 R2Rs are registered retailers that have voluntarily agreed to accept up to 4 clean and off-rim car tires from the public.
 In addition to the TSBC website, the list of R2R locations is available on Recyclepedia.

-TSBC also hosts province wide tire collection events where the public can drop off any tire size, on or off rim, at no charge.
-The 2013 events are shown in Table 1 below.
-In 2013, in response to concerns from Metro Vancouver regarding abandoned waste in general in urban environments, TSBC held 6 collection events in the Lower Mainland.
+TSBC also hosts province-wide tire collection events where the public can drop off any tire size, on or off rim, at no charge.
+The 2014 events are shown in Table 1 below.
 While these types of events are successful in terms of diverting tires that might otherwise be abandoned in the rural or urban environments, they are costly to host.
-In 2014, TSBC is seeking to leverage external initiatives, such as piggy-backing on collection events of other stewardship agencies and/or events already scheduled by retailers such as grand openings, with TSBC providing signage for the host location to display on site prior to the event.
-In addition, TSBC is seeking to engage schools to initiate local collection events as part of their fundraising activities, with TSBC providing a financial contribution linked directly to the success of their round up.
+In 2014, through its partnership with ART engaged schools, TSBC worked with ART to initiate local collection events as part of its fundraising activities, with TSBC providing a financial contribution linked directly to the success of their Round-Ups.
+Unfortunately, due to the BC-wide school teachers strike, only one of the scheduled events for 2014 was held.
+However, TSBC is pleased to report that these cancelled events took place in 2015, as part of the 12 that were successfully completed by the time of this report.